 Interview with David Brear, co-founder and CEO of fintech consultancy 11:FS

 11:FS has carved itself a reputation as the specialist fintech consultancy with a Midas touch.
 David and his colleagues are at the heart of London’s fintech innovation scene, and his team has multiple successful challenger banks and institutions under its collective belt.
 In an age of instant gratification, not many digital firms would launch an hour-long film on fintech, but that’s exactly what “11:Years – the rise of UK fintech” is; a paean to a city and its people, the ashes of the financial crisis and the visionaries who saw a different path for banking.
-We watched the show and then spoke to David after the release of the documentary.
+Prepaid card provider Soldo spoke to David after the release of the documentary.

 When the banking crisis broke in 2008, did you really say “It looks like a good day to get into banking”?

 Yes, I did say it, but very much ironically!
 I was at Aviva for six years and the insurance industry was actually doing some pretty interesting things already.
 But being a weird human who likes to scare himself as much as anything else, moving into banking at that time seemed like a good idea.
 I was right – it was a rocky patch for a good four or five years but I’m absolutely glad I made that decision.

 In the film, you talk about the lack of trust that people have in their banks, thanks to the banking crisis.
 It’s great PR to say that the crash led directly to fintech.
 There’s certainly some blame, but isn’t it a bit indulgent to say that fintech stems from the banking crisis?

 In the documentary, we’re saying that there are a number of different variables that London specifically has had in abundance – not least its location and time zone.
 While the opportunities for fintech would still have been there, because the big banks would still have left that opportunity on the table, actually the biggest thing that changed because of the financial crisis is the regulatory landscape.